Back to Journal

 repeating a word or phrase at the beginning of successive clauses

-Example: We will build.
-We will learn.
-We will endure.
+Example: We will test the premise.
+We will test the numbers.
+We will test the result.

 2